KatameRonin/VT_Courses/README.md

-The assignments I did during my Masters in Computer Science at Virginia Tech.
+Assignments from some Courses I did during my Masters in Computer Science at Virginia Tech.

 1. [Information Visualization](InfoViz)
 2. [Research Methods in Computer Science](ResearchMethodsCS)